dnsimple/dnsimple-support/content/articles/domain-auto-renewal.md

 Auto-renewals are processed automatically and usually occur within 30 days before the domain's expiration date.
 This timeline may vary for each domain.

 Auto-renewal cannot be turned on if the domain is within 30 days of expiration.
 Enabling auto-renewal a few days before expiration will **not** ensure the domain is automatically renewed – increasing the risk of losing the domain.
-Likewise, if you want to let a domain expire but turn off auto-renewal a few days before the expiration, the domain may already be auto-renewed, and you will not be refunded for it.
+Likewise, if you want to let a domain expire and turn off auto-renewal within 30 days of expiration, the domain may already be auto-renewed, and you will not be refunded for it.

 ## Enabling Auto-Renewal